-- Materials that include understanding of preceding grade skills. - Lessons that demonstrate explicit instruction of the full range of grammar and conventions as they are applied in increasingly sophisticated context. - Texts that include elements so teachers can craft grammar instruction (e.g., to teach about the use of semi-colons, texts are provided that demonstrate their use). - Activities and lessons that teach students the craft of writing so they can communicate clearly and powerfully. - Materials that provide regular opportunities for students to practice their presentation skills in real world applications.
+- · Materials that include understanding of preceding grade skills. - · Lessons that demonstrate explicit instruction of the full range of grammar and conventions as they are applied in increasingly sophisticated context. - · Texts that include elements so teachers can craft grammar instruction (e.g., to teach about the use of commas and pronouns. texts are provided that demonstrate their use). - · Activities and lessons that teach students the craft of writing so they can communicate clearly and powerfully. - · Materials that provide regular opportunities for students to practice their presentation skills in real-world applications, too.